 Small Space Limits

 In the era of web 2.0 many websites are image heavy, with audio and video elements too.
 Even if you plan on starting a small site, you may run in to problems further down the road when you want to expand or add content to your site.
+You may also have limits on the bandwidth your site can use, which means that image heavy sites will load slowly.

 For example, Blogger has a total limit on image uploads of 1GB, with a maximum page size of 1MB.
 This may sound like plenty of space, but in the modern era with high definition imagery you would be surprised how quickly this can be used up.

 As your site develops, you may want to add functionality and features to your site.
 Many of the free options only have a limited number of themes to choose between, and they are often tricky to modify.
+Platforms like Squarespace can be difficult to modify, and your changes may get overwritten by any future updates.

 If you are fairly skilled at HTML and CSS then you stand a better chance of changing the look of your site, but there are easier ways of going about having a unique site design.